5 Helpful Tax Tips All Solopreneurs Should Know

 Although IRA contributions are limited, you can contribute more to your retirement accounts by opening a SIMPLE, SEP, or profit sharing plan.
 This is a great way to increase retirement contributions, even as a self employed worker.

 Tax season is stressful for anyone, but it is especially stressful for solopreneurs and other self-employed workers.
-Incorporate these tax tips into your tax plan so that you’ll be more prepared and knowledgeable when tax season rolls around.
+Incorporate these tax tips into your tax plan so that you’ll be more prepared and knowledgeable next tax season depending upon the closing date for filing in your category.

 To Your Optimal Success